 CBRN passive defense is protection against chemical, biological, radiological, and nuclear (CBRN) threats.
 This encompasses actions made to reduce or eliminate the risk of CBRN attacks and their impacts.
 Maintaining military operations in a CBRN environment is the objective of this mission area.

 How do you prepare for a chemical attack?

 Ventilation, including air conditioners, vents, and fans, should be shut off completely.
 Your emergency supplies package should be kept in a safe location in your home.
 Tape and cover the room with plastic sheets.
 Do not ignore official announcements on your radio or television.

 How do I join CBRN?

 Basic Training is where you’ll study the fundamentals of soldiering before pursuing a career as a CBRN expert.
 Ten weeks of Advanced Individual Training and on-the-job education will follow that.
-Split between the classroom and on the job training.
+This is split between the classroom and on-the-job training.

-However, you are only allowed to wear it when actively participating in CBRN operations, and not merely lazing about in it afterward.
-I’ve just discovered something. staff tasks, normal maintenance and preparation, or stand-by or on-call status are not appropriate times to wear the hazard
+You are only allowed to wear a patch when actively participating in CBRN operations, and not merely lazing about in it afterward.
+I’ve just discovered something. staff tasks, normal maintenance, and preparation, or stand-by or on-call status are not appropriate times to wear the hazard

 What are the first three actions you should take during a chemical emergency?

 Evacuate, Shelter in Place, and/or Protect Your Breathing are all possible options in the event of a hazardous material incident.